 You’ll most likely be trekking in Nepal at high altitude, which can lead to Acute Mountain Sickness (AMS).
 In the worst cases, this can develop into life-threatening High Altitude Cerebral Edema (HACE) or High Altitude Pulmonary Edema (HAPE).
 Most trekkers experience at least mild headaches, fatigue and shortness of breath but if symptoms worsen, always descend.

 There are some key precautions you can take to prevent AMS, including staying well hydrated, incorporating acclimatisation days into your schedule and taking Diamox.
 We have a full post on altitude and acclimatisation here along with this post on fitness for trekking in Nepal.
 If you want to read about our issues with altitude and Diamox in Tibet – just for fun, we have that too.

-Do You Need a Guide or Porter or Group?
+Do you Need a Guide, Porter, or Group?

 It’s possible to trek many of Nepal’s most popular trails such as the EBC and the Annapurna Circuit without a guide or porter.
 However, in other places such as Mustang and Kanchenjunga you’ll need a Restricted Area Permit, which requires a Nepali guide.